kwokck6/CSCI2720-project/README.md

 - The app must be a single page application.

 ## Original performance
 The original project is incomplete due to insufficient communication between groupmates.
-The project is instead submitted separately.
+The project is instead submitted in separate parts.

 ## Remade version
-The remade version will consist of the completed version of the original project built with Node.js/Express, a single-page application and a multiple-page version both built with Flask.
+The remade version now consists of multi-page version both built with Flask and MongoDB.
+A complete single page application will be uploaded later.

 ## To do list
 - [x] Upload original incomplete version (as comparison)